 Not sure if you need to submit a study to the IRB for approval?
 Find out here.

 Has something changed since your most recent IRB approval?

 It is recommended that one modification be approved by the IRB before another modification for the same study is submitted.

-Submit this form if data collection is complete or ongoing analysis of de-identified data only.
-This form MUST be submitted at least 30-60 days PRIOR to expiration date.
+Submit a closure form if data collection is complete or if the remainder of your study involves only ongoing analysis of de-identified data.
 Please see the Closing Studies page for more information.

-Report ALL unanticipated problems involving risks to participants in research-both subjects and investigators.
+Report ALL unanticipated problems involving risks to participants in research (including both subjects and investigators).